hlc1209/M202ACourseProject/index.md

 ## Week 3 (Oct.
 18-24)

 * Create project website on Github and finish the section of abstract.
-* Discuss project idea and place order for necessary components.
+* Discuss project idea and validate the feasibility.
+* Place order for necessary components.
-* Research into the user Manual and tutorial of the purchased touchscreen.
+* Research into the user Manual and tutorial of the purchased components.

 ## Week 4 (Oct.
 25-31)

 * Finalize detailed project ideas and create timeline for the project.
 * Analyze applications and review literatures that are similar to this project.
 * Start wiring and testing of the touchscreen.
+* Start collecting datasets for DL model training and building the model architecture using PC.

 ## Week 5 (Nov.
 1-7)

 * Finish wiring and interfacing the touchscreen with Arduino Nano 33 BLE Sense.
+* Train the DL model using GPU and keep adjusting the architecture to obtain better performance with smaller model sizes.

 ## Week 6 (Nov.
 8-14)

 * Finish BLE connection between Arduino Nano 33 BLE Sense and PC with HID keystroke input.
+* Attempt to run trained models on Arduino Nano 33 BLE Sense and profiling the performance to adjust the architecture.

 ## Week 7-8 (Nov.
 15-21)

 * Finish pruning, digitization, and model compression on ML model.
 * Implement the compressed ML model in Arduino Nano 33 BLE Sense.
+* Achieve real-time DL model inference on Arduino Nano 33 BLE Sense with decent recognition accuracy.
+* Achieve a basic graphical user interface, including handwriting input area and candidate words area.
 * Resolve issues on timing and ensure the system meets the minimum requirement of real-time response.
 * Prepare a demo video and report as a progress update.

 ## Week 9-10 (Nov.
 22- Dec.
 5)

 * Tune the and further compress the ML model to improve the performance on both accuracy and timing.
+* Add more functions to the GUI to enable more interesting interactions.
 * Debug issues found through testing.
 * Consider to make a 3D-printed case to package the system.